zacharylayne/DiveIndexPool/Source/DiveIndexPool/Documentation/README.md

 DiveIndexPool supports all common integral types as long as they meet the constraints (`unmanaged`, `IBinaryInteger<T>`, `IMinMaxValue<T>`).
 Please ensure that the capacity and starting index are within the valid range for the chosen type.

+## Contributing

+Contributions, suggestions, and improvements are welcome!
+Please feel free to fork the repository and submit pull requests or open issues for bugs and feature requests.

+## License

+This project is licensed under the [MIT License](https://www.github.com/zacharylayne/diveindexpool/blob/master/license.txt).

 ## Questions or comments?